plone/documentation/notes.rst

 - plone-vale container should include all checks (ttd)
 - Move content out of source
 - Improve Makefile
+- Check why the "link" check is here not working

 This And That
 =============